gcflames5/splitwise-java/README.md

 The library includes test cases for some of the methods.
 It uses [Mockito](https://site.mockito.org/) framework to mock the methods needed in unit test cases.

-Test cases for two vital classes `Splitwise` and `OAuthUtl` are included in the library, `SplitwiseTest` and `OAuthUtilTest`.
+Test cases for two vital classes `splitwise.Splitwise` and `OAuthUtl` are included in the library, `SplitwiseTest` and `OAuthUtilTest`.

 **License**